Swimming Pools & Spas

 - Can the pool be filled to a depth of greater than 30cm?

 - Can the pool hold more than 2000 litres of water?

 If the answer to any of these questions is yes, a development permit for building works for the construction of a swimming pool and fencing is required.
 A Form 17 Final Inspection Certificate must be issued prior to filling the swimming pool.

-The Queensland Government has pool safety laws aimed at further reducing injuries and drownings.
+The Queensland Government has introduced new pool safety laws aimed at further reducing injuries and drownings.
 These laws affect new and existing pools.
 An overview is as follows:

 What is a "regulated pool"?